Message Replay Configuration

 Supported PubSub+ Products

-You should be aware of the following Message Replay characteristics prior to deployment:
+You should be aware of the following message replay characteristics:

-• Message Replay consumes event broker processing resources because it needs to maintain the replay log, handle retrieval and replay of messages, and trim the replay log when it's full.
+• Message replay consumes event broker processing resources because it needs to maintain the replay log, handle retrieval and replay of messages, and trim the replay log whenever its spool usage reaches 90% of its configured quota for max-spool-usage.

 Terminology

-The following table presents definitions of terms that are commonly used in Message Replay discussions.
-The section Life Cycle of a Replayable Message shows you how a replayed message is processed and utilizes these terms.
+The following table presents definitions of terms that are commonly used in message replay discussions.

 Term Description